Hurricanes Harvey and Irma: You Can Do Something to Help

 - Don’t forget about the regions affected.
 In the weeks, months and years to come, the people and places affected by these devastating hurricanes will need your help.
-Stay tuned and prepare to send those in-kind donations in need or offer your time.
-Organizations like Operation Hope connect financial professionals with people who need help navigating insurance claims and dealing with FEMA and other relief agencies.
-You can volunteer on the ground or help out remotely at their 24/7 call center.
+Stay tuned and prepare to send in-kind donations to those in need or offer your time.
+Food banks and local organizations will be serving clients in need long after the donations end.
+Consider making disaster relief part of your year-end giving strategy.

 Glassman added, “There is a strong rationale for devoting massive resources to restoring productive facilities as quickly as possible.
 The quicker a region is able to recover from a natural disaster, the less costly the long-term economic damage that it will suffer.”

 Many corporations have mobilized quickly in support of disaster relief efforts.
-JPMorgan Chase is donating $2 million for Hurricane Harvey and Irma relief efforts, including those led by the American Red Cross and other nonprofit organizations, and is matching employee donations to these organizations.
-For its customers in the Houston metro area and FEMA-declared areas after Irma, JPMorgan Chase automatically waived or refunded certain fees.
+JPMorgan Chase donated $1 million for relief efforts, including those led by the American Red Cross and other nonprofit organizations, and is matching employee donations to these organizations.
+For its customers in the Houston metro area, JPMorgan Chase has automatically waived or refunded certain fees.